navikt/pus-decorator/README.md

  - CONTEXT_PATH (optional) if set is the contextpath of the application.
 Defaults to APPLICATION_NAME
  - CONTENT_URL (optional) application to be decorated will be fetched from this url.
 If not set, the application is read from local disk
  - UNLEASH_API_URL (optional) unleash server url.
 Defaults to `https://unleashproxy.nais.oera.no/api/`
+ - CONFIGURATION_LOCATION (optional) set path of configuration file, this will override the default which is set to `/decorator.yaml`

 ### proxy configuration
 Please see the